Datacenter Power Infrastructure

 Key Supply Chain Notes

-Transformer shortage: Large power transformers (>100 MVA) have lead times of 2–3 years from US manufacturers (ABB, Siemens Energy, GE Vernova).
+Transformer shortage: Large power transformers (>100 MVA) now carry lead times of 24–40 months from major manufacturers (Hitachi Energy, Eaton, GE Vernova).
+Hitachi Energy CEO Andreas Schierenbeck has warned the transformer sector is “overwhelmed” — the company’s backlog reached $43B in early 2026, up from $14B three years prior, with lead times for large units at 40 months despite a committed $6B capacity expansion.
 This is a binding constraint for large campus buildout — the transformer must be ordered before site selection is finalized.
 Transformer manufacturing capacity is limited and primarily located in the US, Germany, and South Korea.
 Chinese transformer manufacturers (TBEA, CHINT) are not typically used in US datacenter supply chains for security reasons.

 Three Mile Island restart precedent: Microsoft’s 20-year PPA with Constellation for the Crane Clean Energy Center (restarted TMI Unit 1) established the template for large-scale nuclear datacenter contracts.
 The deal (announced September 2023, plant restarted September 2024) demonstrated that existing nuclear facilities can be commercially restarted specifically to serve datacenter demand.
 Watch for similar restart announcements at other prematurely shuttered plants (Palisades, Duane Arnold).